LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The following commands, joined with the basic set above, let you accomplish anything in the game, though not necessarily with the fewest keystrokes.
 You can also play the game exclusively with a mouse, or both mouse and keyboard.
-See the ending in-game help screens for mouse commands.
+See the ending help screens for mouse commands.
-Lastly, you can select a command with arrows or mouse directly from a help screen and execute it on the spot.
+Lastly, you can select a command with arrows or mouse directly from the help screen and execute it on the spot.

 keys         command
 g or ,       grab item(s)
 c            close door
 P            manage item pack of the leader
 KP_* or !    cycle x-hair among enemies
 +            swerve the aiming line
 ESC          cancel aiming/open Main Menu
 RET or INS   accept target/open Help
 SPACE        clear messages/display history
 S-TAB        cycle among all party members
 =            select (or deselect) party member

+Screen area and UI mode (aiming/exploration) determine mouse click effects.
+Here is an overview of effects of each button over most of the game map area.
+The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and even the mouse wheel, which is normally used over menus, to page-scroll them, rather than over game map.
+For mice without RMB, one can use C-LMB (Control key and left mouse button).

+keys         command
+LMB          set x-hair to enemy/go to pointer for 25 steps RMB or C-LMB fling at enemy/run to pointer collectively for 25 steps C-RMB        open or close door
+MMB          snap x-hair to floor under pointer WHEEL-UP     swerve the aiming line
+WHEEL-DN     unswerve the aiming line

 Advanced Commands